PrabhashDiss/cheatsheets/tmux-cheatsheet.md

 - `: set -g OPTION` - Set OPTION for all sessions
 - `: setw -g OPTION` - Set OPTION for all windows
 - `: set mouse on` - Enable mouse mode
+- `Hold Shift while clicking and dragging to select text.
+This bypasses tmux and lets your terminal emulator handle the selection directly.`

 ## Help